44% of UAE business leaders think emotional intelligence is more valuable in the workplace than IQ, finds the latest research by Robert Half UAE.

 Gareth El Mettouri, Associate Director of Robert Half UAE commented: “As the future of work takes hold with major progress in automation and artificial intelligence (AI) based digitisation projects, employers are competing for top talent that will give their business the competitive edge.
 This shift is seeing businesses wanting to identify not only the best-skilled talent for right now, into the future.
 As such, it is not just technical skills employers’ value, but the ability to work in a more collaborative work environment that relies on clear communications and teamwork for success.
 Professionals with these skills are more likely to be able to adapt their skills to remain in demand.”

 1 The annual study was developed by Robert Half UAE and is conducted by an independent research firm.
 The study is based on more than 200 interviews with hiring managers from companies across the UAE, with the results segmented by size, sector and geographic location.

 About Robert Half

-Robert Half is the world’s first and largest specialist recruitment consultancy; a member of the S&P 500 and #1 in our industry on FORTUNE® magazine’s “World's Most Admired Companies” list (2016).
-Founded in 1948, the company has over 325 offices worldwide, including the UAE, providing recruitment solutions for accounting and finance, financial services, technology, legal, human resources and administration professionals.
-Robert Half offers workplace and job seeker resources at roberthalf.ae
+Robert Half is the world’s first and largest specialised recruitment consultancy and member of the S&P 500.
+We have once again been named to FORTUNE’s “World’s Most Admired Companies®” list and remains the top-ranked staffing firm (February 2020).
+Founded in 1948, the company has over 300 offices worldwide, including the UAE, providing recruitment solutions for accounting and finance, financial services, technology, legal, human resources and administration professionals.
+Robert Half offers workplace and jobseeker resources at roberthalf.ae